Cartons are made mainly from a natural renewable material, reducing the demand on the Earth’s non-renewable resources.

 Where are your cartons recycled?

-Almost 90% of UK local authorities offer a carton collection service – either from the kerbside or through the industry’s own bring bank system.
-These cartons are recycled in a number of ways but from mid-2013 many local authorities will start using the new UK recycling mill, supporting the domestic recycling industry and keeping transport miles to an absolute minimum.
+91% of UK local authorities offer a carton collection service – either from the kerbside or through the industry’s own bring bank system.
+These cartons are recycled in a number of ways but now local authorities can use the UK recycling facility, supporting the domestic recycling industry and keeping transport miles to an absolute minimum.
 Find out where your cartons are being recycled using our interactive map.

 Read more >